kaspanet/kaspad/cmd/kaspaminer/README.md

-# kaspaminer
+# zoomyminer

-Kaspaminer is a CPU-based miner for kaspad
+Zoomyminer is a CPU-based miner for zoomyd

 ## Requirements